MattechLab/sops/docs/index.md

 # Mat-Tech Lab's Standard Operating Procedures

+??? thanks "Thanks to Óscar Esteban and his team"

+    This SOPs page wouldn't have been possible with the precious help of Óscar Esteban and his team (Céline, Álex, etc.).
+You can find the original SOPs page from which this one is inspired [here](https://www.axonlab.org/hcph-sops/).

 Welcome to Mat-TechLab's SOPs website.
 These SOPs refers to different protocols (here below), although some of them might show overlapping procedures:

 - Visual checkerboard fMRI protocol